Quantum Telepathy: A Quantum Technology with Near-Term Applications: Isolated-Party Scenarios

 Non-communication in a real-world scenario may also be due to the parties being isolated from each other.
 That is, there is some \emph{obstacle to communication}.
 This could be due to a physical barrier between the parties, a lack of means to communicate, or a privacy concern~\cite{brandenburger2015quantum,szegedy2020systems,mironowicz2023entangled}.
 Such a situation is depicted in~\Cref{fig:isolated}.

 Concrete examples include the following scenarios.
 A group of drones exploring an underwater cave as part of a scientific expedition may not be able to communicate because the cave walls are physical barriers to communication.
 Two cartographers, lost in a remote jungle without cellphone or satellite signal, cannot communicate because there are no available means of communication.
 Multiple nodes in an ad hoc network may not want to communicate their data rates since they belong to competing telecommunication firms (see~\Cref{subsec:distributed}).
+Multiple parties attempting to communicate via radio in the presence of adversarial jammers need to choose a common frequency band but cannot communicate by construction, a scenario explored in a recent paper~\cite{wehner2026quantumadvantage}.
 These examples are what we refer to as isolated-party scenarios.
 We note that the framework in~\cite{ding2025quantum} can be also applied to isolated-party scenarios where the obstacle to communication only applies to a \emph{subset of parties}.
 We also mention that non-communication could be imposed by fiat.
 That is, an artificial rule is set so that the parties are not allowed to freely communicate.
 Examples include prisoners that are separately interrogated~\cite{jacobs2005entangled}, players in a game show~\cite{steane2000physicists}, and players in a card game~\cite{muhammad2014quantum,lin2020quantum}.
 However, for these examples, the rules were initially determined without taking into account the use of quantum resources.
 An appropriate modification of the rules can eliminate this quantum advantage.